 eCommerce companies provide data analytics tools and storage solutions that allow businesses to organize, analyze, and derive insights from their sales, customer, and operational data.
 In case of supply chain management they offer tools for inventory management, demand forecasting, and supplier collaboration.

-What is the role of an ERP system in ecommerce data integration?
+What is the role of an ERP system in ecommerce integrations?

 An ERP (Enterprise Resource Planning) system plays a vital role in integrating ecommerce data by serving as a single platform for managing and synchronizing various aspects of ecommerce operations.